Tune in for Love: Plot

 A few days later, Mi-soo visits Eun-ja.
-Eun-ja makes her doughnuts, but tells her that it doesn't taste the same anymore.
-Mi-soo replies that everything in the world has changed, except the taste of her doughnuts.
 They reminisce and Eun-ja tells her about the night Hyun-woo visited.
-She says that Hyun-woo thanked Eun-ja for trusting him, even though his grandmother, aunt, and teacher never believed him.

-Hyun-woo starts his job as the video editor for Yoo Yeol's show (a popular radio show) and Yoo Yeol asks if he has anyone he wants to give a shout out to.
+She says that Hyun-woo thanked Eun-ja for trusting him, even though his grandmother, aunt, and teacher never did.
+Hyun-woo now starts his job as the video editor for Yoo Yeol's show and was asked if he wants to give a shoutout.
 Mi-soo tunes in and hears that Hyun-woo gave a shout out to her on the show and goes over to the studio.
 She finds Hyun-woo packing up and smiles at seeing him.
 Hyun-woo notices her and takes a picture of her as she smiles at him.